15 Practical Tips for Gen Z Graduates Entering the Workforce in the UK

 3. Gain experience through short-term roles

-Gaining additional experience through internships, apprenticeships, or traineeships can significantly improve your prospects of securing a job.
-They provide you with hands-on experience and the opportunity to develop yourself.
-Don't be afraid to apply for jobs outside your expertise for the time being.
-Examples of part-time roles include the following:
+If job offers feel out of reach, focus on part-time roles, internships, apprenticeships, or traineeships to build industry-relevant skills.
+These types of jobs provide you with hands-on experience and the opportunity to develop yourself.
+Don't be afraid to apply for jobs outside your area of expertise – you might be surprised at the opportunities you come across.

 • Make a list of keywords appearing in the job description and incorporate them into your CV and cover letter to ensure it is ATS-friendly.